• Skip to primary navigation

 Instructions on how to make your own Sriracha hot sauce

-First, remove all of the stems from your peppers as well as the membranes and seeds and place them in the blender.
+• First, remove all of the stems from your peppers, as well as the membranes and seeds, and place them in the blender.
 Add the garlic – make sure that you remove the peel first.
-Add the sugar, water and salt and then blend all ingredients until it’s good and smooth.
+Add the sugar, water, and salt, and then blend all ingredients until they’re good and smooth.

-Transfer it into a jar or bottle and store in the fridge.
+• Transfer it into a jar or bottle and store it in the fridge.
 It will keep for several weeks when stored in a tightly lidded jar or bottle.

 More Food